LERCAutomation/DataSelector-ArcPro-UserGuide/execute/execute.rst

 	The progress bar as the process is running

-Once the process has finished the log file will be opened (:numref:`figLogFile`), if required, so that you can check the process has completed correctly, and the results will be added to the screen as discussed above.
+Once the process has finished the log file will be opened (:numref:`figLogFile`), if required, so that you can check the process has completed correctly, and the results will be added to the active map as discussed above.

 .. _figLogFile: